elisabethgross/endpoint-todo-app/README.md

 You can view this project locally at `localhost:3000`

-I used create react app to initialize this app.
+I used `create-react-app` to initialize this app.

 I mostly modified the `src/components` folder (includes `Todo.js` and `TodoItem.js`) and additionally, added some custom css in `App.css`.